-- Number of petals in many, many flowers: e.g., three-leaf clover, buttercups (5), black-eyed susan (13), daisies (21 or 34). - Number of spirals in bracts of a pine cone or pineapple, in both directions, are typically consecutive Fibonacci numbers. - Number of leaves in one full turn around the stem of some plants. - Number of spirals in the seed heads on daisy and sunflower plants.
+- Number of petals in many, many flowers: e.g., three-leaf clover, buttercups (5), black-eyed susan (13), daisies (21 or 34). - Number of spirals in bracts of a pine cone or pineapple, in both directions, are typically consecutive Fibonacci numbers. - Number of leaves in one full turn around the stem of some plants. - Number of spirals in the seed heads on daisy and sunflower plants. - This is not a coincidence!
+Some of these facts can be modeled mathematically using continued fractions and the golden ratio.

-Figure : My research assistant, Owen (3 yrs), counting flower petals in our front garden.
+Figure: My three-year old research assistants, Owen (now 9) and Vivian, counting flower petals.